rscott34/Innovation-project-4/docs/qa/Manual_Test_Cases.md

 ## TC-TL-01: Traceability timeline shows exactly 5 stages

-Status: Planned (not yet executed)
+Status: Planned

+Feature:
+Traceability Timeline (FR2)

 Test Objective:
-Verify that the traceability timeline accurately represents the full end-to-end supply chain in a clear and correct order, in line with CW1 success criteria.
+Verify that the product traceability timeline displays the complete end-to-end supply chain in the correct order.

+Preconditions:
+- Product exists in the dataset
+- Product contains full traceability data

 Assumptions:
-- Product data has been seeded correctly
-- Product contains a complete traceability history
+- Timeline stages are derived from product data
-- User has access to view the product page
+- User has access to the product page

-Feature: Traceability Timeline
-Precondition: Product exists in dataset with full timeline

 Steps:
-1. Enter valid ProductID
+1. Enter a valid ProductID
-2. Navigate to product page
+2. Navigate to the product page
-3. Observe traceability timeline
+3. Observe the traceability timeline

+Expected Result:
+- Timeline displays exactly 5 stages:
+  Raw → Processing → Assembly → Transport → Retail
+- Stages appear in the correct order
+- No stages are missing or duplicated

 Pass Criteria:
-- Exactly 5 stages are displayed
-- Stages appear in the correct order:
+- All 5 stages are displayed in the correct order
-  Raw → Processing → Assembly → Transport → Retail
-- No stages missing or duplicated

 Fail Criteria:
 - Fewer or more than 5 stages displayed
-- Incorrect ordering of stages
+- Incorrect ordering
-- Duplicate or missing stages
+- Missing or duplicate stages

-- Actual Result:
+Actual Result:
-TBD (pending implementation)
+TBD

 Evidence:
-To be captured after execution (screenshots)
+To be captured after execution